saschwarz/tech-agilitynerd/content/nginx-django-https.rst

 My `agilitycourses.com <https://agilitycourses.com>`_ website is served by `nginx <https://nginx.org/en/>`_ proxying to `gunicorn <http://gunicorn.org/>`_ running my `Django <https://www.djangoproject.com/>`_ application.
 I'll be adding user accounts soon so I wanted to convert the site to be more secure by using HTTPS encryption.
 Also `Google has announced it will likely prefer sites using HTTPS <https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html>`_.

 The site is running on Ubuntu 14.04 LTS.
-I won't recount the whole process, I followed some great resources and made a couple adjustments that might be helpful to others.
+I won't recount the whole process, I followed some great resources and I'll discuss a couple adjustments that might be helpful to others.

 #.
 I basically followed the instructions in this excellent Digital Ocean tutorial: `How To Secure Nginx with Let's Encrypt on Ubuntu 14.04 <https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-14-04>`_.